 What’s the difference between a treadmill, elliptical, and cross trainer?

 Yup.
 Everyone knows what a treadmill is.
 They’re a staple of fitness, widely available in gyms and for home use everywhere.
+There are different kinds of treadmills from stripped-back walking pads up to huge commercial machines, and more compact runners like the JTX Sprint 7, for example.
 And with good reason.
 If you can walk or run, you can use a treadmill.

 They’re intuitive, easy to set up, and modern technology (I’m looking at you, online races) makes them surprisingly fun to use, too.

 Like ellipticals, you can buy a treadmill anywhere from under £200, up to thousands, for the HUGE brands like Proform and NordicTrack.